adavarski/Hetzner-Case-Study/README.md

 ### 2.1.VPNs

-Note: VPN setup is OPTIONAL for Hetzner Cloud (internal infrastructure: Networks / CloudVM & Dedicated Servcies), because we will use only private networks and Hetzner vSwitch to enable cloud and dedicated root servers to reach each other via their private network links.
+Note: VPN setup is OPTIONAL for Hetzner Cloud (private cloud internal infrastructure: Networks / CloudVM & Dedicated Servcies), because we will use only private networks and Hetzner vSwitch to enable cloud and dedicated root servers to reach each other via their private network links.

 We can use Wireguard, OpenVPN, Pfsence (IPSEC & OpenVPN), etc. for Hetzner Cloud external access <-> On-Prem/Home infrastructure.

-- #### OpenVPN/pfSense(OpenVPN)
+- #### OpenVPN/pfSense(OpenVPN): External access to Hetzner private cloud

 OpenVPN is an open-source project created by James Yonan and was released back in 2002.
 OpenVPN provides a high level of security using point-to-point or site-to-site connections with custom security protocol.